Tomato Caprese Gazpacho

 4. Pulse 2-5 times for a chunky, but combined mix – or – until it reaches your preferred consistency

-7. When ready to serve, divide the gazpacho into bowls, tear the mozzarella into bite-sized chunks and divide equally.
+6. When ready to serve, divide the gazpacho into bowls, tear the mozzarella into bite-sized chunks and divide between each bowl.